Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: SNE perspective of SSCL

 \subsubsection{Domain-agnostic data augmentation}

+Now that we have established in (S1) that the input space pairwise distance is specified by the data augmentation, a natural question to ask is what are the corresponding \textit{induced distances}.
+In this section, we investigate this problem for {domain-agnostic} data augmentations.

-The quality of data augmentation has great impact on the performance of SSCL methods.
-The constructing process reflects our prior knowledge on the data and it specifies what kind of similarity we want to preserve~\eqref{S1}.
-However, when facing new data without domain knowledge, we have to rely on domain-agnostic data augmentations, e.g., adding random noises \cite{verma2021towards}, for contrast.
-In this section, we investigate from the perspective of SNE, how SSCL methods with random noise injection work and what the induced pairwise similarities or distances are.
+The quality of data augmentation has great impact on the performance of SSCL methods, which reflects people's prior knowledge on the data.
+However, when facing new data without any domain knowledge, we have to rely on domain-agnostic data augmentations, e.g., adding random noises \citep{verma2021towards}, for contrast.
+We first consider using general random noise augmentation, i.e., for any $\bx\in\RR^d$, let $\bx^\prime = \bx+\delta$ where $\delta$ follows some distribution with density $\phi(\bx)$. \alert{Then, for any $\bx_i$, the probability density of having $\bt\in\RR^d$ as its augmented point can be characterized as $P_{\bt|\bx_i}=\PP(\bx_i \mbox{ and }\bx_i' = \bt$ form a positive pair$|\bx_i)=\phi(\bt-\bx_i)$.} We have the following proposition on Gaussian-induced distance.